Kakol, Abbottabad

+Demography

+According to the 2017 census, the population of the village is 8,237 - of which 4,156 were males and 4,081 females.
+The average household size was recorded 5.95.

 History

 Kakul was a rural area prior to the establishment of a Boer Prisoner of War camp during the Boer War, circa 1899–1902, by the (then) Government of British India.
 This site was placed under the official management of the 5th Royal Gurkha Rifles.
 Later on, the POW camp was converted into an army mountaineering and PT school until 1947–48, and a portion of it also remained the offices of the Royal Indian Army Service Corps (RIASC).
 It was this site, which was later chosen for the new post-independence Pakistan Military Academy, which is located in the eastern side of the valley.